+Column (d)

-Column (d).-Distributions to the surviving spouse on account of hardship are exempt from the QDOT tax.
+Distributions to the surviving spouse on account of hardship are exempt from the QDOT tax.
 Enter in column (d) the amount of any distribution for which the hardship exemption is being claimed.
 Do not enter any amount here that has not been included in the amount listed in column (c).
-Also, if the surviving spouse is the beneficiary of more than one QDOT, you may not claim the hardship exemption unless the decedent's executor selected a designated filer on the decedent's Form 706 or Form 706-NA.
+Also, if the surviving spouse is the beneficiary of more than one QDOT, you may not claim the hardship exemption unless the decedent's executor selected a designated filer as explained on page 1.